I love to share my years of experience working in my garden to help others better enjoy tending their own.

 Want to have blooms all season?
 Deadheading the old, spent flowers will promote the springing forth of new blooms.
 If you don't deadhead old blooms, your rose bush will get spindly, with long stems that may not produce new blooms in the current season.
 Deadheading will give you beautiful blooms all summer long.

-There are a couple methods to deadhead a spent rose.
+There are a couple of methods to deadhead a spent rose.
 I use the traditional method, and it has served me well.

 Just below a rose bloom, you will see a left stem with three leaves.
 Look further down the stem.
 As you come to a juncture where you see two five-leaf configurations in a row, one five-leaf configuration will be about 1/2 inch below the other.
 You will be making your cut at the first five-leaf configuration.
 Cut at a 45-degree angle just slightly above where the stem meets the leaf configuration, leaving the two five-leaf configurations intact.